 - a need for modular PHY concepts that can support various applications

 The MIPI PHY Working Group defines physical layer specifications and the interfaces between the physical layers and protocol layers its specifications support.
-The group crafts its specifications to meet the current and anticipated needs of the higher-level applications while providing backward compatibility to previous PHY specifications it has released.
+The group crafts its specifications to meet the current and anticipated needs of the higher-level applications while providing backward compatibility to previously released PHY specifications.
 The group draws on the guidance and input from stakeholders, such as the MIPI Camera, DigRF, Display, LLI, UniPro and Test Working Groups.
-It also considers requirements from liaison partners such as JEDEC, the USB Implementers Forum, and the PCI-SIG.
+It also considers requirements from liaison partners such as JEDEC, the USB Implementers Forum and others.

-In support of MIPI's automotive efforts, the group has begun development of A-PHY, a new physical layer specification (up to 15m) targeted for autonomous driving systems (ADS), advanced driver assistance systems (ADAS) and other surround sensor applications.
-MIPI A-PHY v1.0 is expected to be available to developers in mid-2020.
+In support of MIPI's automotive efforts, the group has developed A-PHY, a new physical layer specification (up to 15m) targeted for autonomous driving systems (ADS), advanced driver assistance systems (ADAS) and other surround sensor applications.

 The group is very active, continually working to advance the MIPI PHY specifications to match the eco-system’s needs.